Dog Vaccinations Part 2: Side Effects

 In 1999, Hogenescha et al. were the first to document a statistically significant link between dog injections and an auto-immune disease termed immune-mediated hemolytic anemia (where the body cannot produce enough new red blood cells to replace the ones being destroyed).
 More recently the vaccination of pet and research dogs for rabies was recently shown to induce the production of antithyroglobulin autoantibodies, a crucial finding with implications for the subsequent development of hypothyroidism (Scott-Moncrieff et al. 2002), an issue so common in dogs today.

 Some issues have arisen from contaminated or poorly attenuated batches of vaccines.
 Others reflect the host’s genetic predisposition to react adversely to the antigen in question.
 Others still react to the adjuvant (used to magnify the immune systems response) and preservatives therein (a lot of vaccines contains bovine serum for all you beef allergy dogs).
 Authors have found reactions ranging from the more common fever, stiffness, sore joints, abdominal tenderness and behaivoural changes to the more serious increased susceptibility to infections, cancer, neurologic disorders and encephalitis, jaundice, organ failure and collapse with auto-agglutinated red blood cells (Phillips et al. 1989, Tizard 1990, Duval and Giger 1996, Dodds 1999, 2001; Hogenescha et al. 1999, Horzinek, 2006).
-So, not perfectly safe.
+At least 2-26% of Immune-mediated Hemolytic Anemia, one of the most common autoimmune diseases in dogs, are thought to be caused by vaccinations are.
+So, they’re not perfectly safe.

 Timeline for Side Effects to Dog Injections